A 20ml bottle of CBD can cost between £10 and £200, depending on the strength of the oil and where you purchase it.

 - What factors contribute to the cost of CBD oil

 - How to spot overpriced CBD oil

 - How much should you pay for good CBD oil

 When you understand the work that goes into preparing a single bottle of CBD oil, you will quickly appreciate that it really isn’t that expensive.

-It would be possible to make it cheaper, but the finished product wouldn’t be anywhere near as effective or useful.
-These are some of the factors that contribute to the price of CBD oil.
+Therefore, it would be possible to make it cheaper, but the finished product wouldn’t be anywhere near as high-quality, trustworthy or effective.

 CBD is extracted from hemp plants.
 Since commercial hemp plants are controlled by strict laws to ensure they do not contain high levels of THC, growing and harvesting them is a skilled and expensive process.

-And if you want your CBD to come from organic sources (trust us, you do) then this is an added cost as certification certainly isn’t free.
+And if you want your CBD to come from organic sources (trust us, you do), then this is an added cost as organic certification certainly isn’t free.

-The best method for extracting CBD from hemp plant material is supercritical CO2 extraction.
+The best method for extracting CBD from hemp plant material is supercritical CO2 extraction (the method we use at Evopure).
 This uses CO2 as a solvent to extract the full-spectrum CBD oil from the plant.